greenzorro/victor42.eth/content/post-en/折腾与思考/我用Excel把PS变成了一挺重机枪.md

 ![](https://cdn.victor42.work/posts/2024-06/3edc562bdfee2fb96d5271d682185f6b.jpg)

 -   Filename: Controls the output filename, arranged logically.
--   Category: The dozen-ish categories, shown at the top, determining the template.
+-   categories: The dozen-ish categories, shown at the top, determining the template.
 -   Title Line 1: Titles can be one or two lines, split for manual line breaks.
 -   Title Line 2: Optional; if blank, it's a single-line title.
 -   Description: The optional keywords, determining if the box below is shown.